rmanivannan/sencha-slider-reusable/README.md

 3] Add the 'CustomSlider' on to your view file where required
 requires: ['Customslider.view.CustomSlider']

-4] Use xtype as 'CustomSlider' for adding the slider on view
+4] Use xtype as 'CustomSlider' for adding the slider on the your view

 ### Example Usage